April The Giraffe’s Twisted Leg On The Mend, Her Calf ‘Takes After’ Oliver, And Top Names Voted Revealed

 April the giraffe’s twisted leg is on the mend after she managed to hurt herself on Monday by keeping up with her new calf.
 Dr. Tim treated April and all is well with her now.
-Animal Adventure Park owner Jordan Patch reassured concerned viewers of the live cam that the 15-year-old giraffe was in good hands and that twisted legs in long-legged animals is common.
+Animal Adventure Park owner Jordan Patch reassured concerned viewers of the live cam that the 15-year-old giraffe was in good hands and that twisted legs in long-legged animals are common.
 She was seen favoring one front leg over the other and many sent emails to the park, which bogged down their system.
 The park announced that they were fully aware of the issue before the first email arrived.

 In Animal Adventure Park’s latest update on April and her baby giraffe, it’s noted that the three-day-old calf is “taking after his father,” Oliver.
 The two have been sharing some tender moments as the calf gallops over to his father’s stall to visit with him.
 Several times throughout the day the father and son are nose-to-nose getting more acquainted and it’s been heartwarming for fans to see.

 Jordan told ABC’s Good Morning America on Monday that the baby giraffe is very strong and “very independent.”
-Additionally, he wrote in the latest Facebook update that the calf reminds him of Oliver
+Additionally, he wrote in the latest Facebook update that the calf reminds him of Oliver.

 “He is quite spunky and independent; perhaps he takes after his father.
 He also has his inquisitive and friendly moments of engaging keepers with the genuine nature of his mother.
 We are smitten.”